 Put the Money in Your HSA

-Contributing to a health savings account (HSA) is a great way to both minimize your tax burden and save for future health expenses.
-HSAs are pretax accounts that can be used toward health or medical needs.
-The 2021 HSA contribution limit stands at $3,600 for individuals and $7,200 for families.
+Contributing to a health savings account (HSA) is a great way to both minimize your tax burden and save for future health and medical expenses.
+HSAs are pre-tax accounts that can be used toward health or medical needs.
+The 2022 HSA contribution limit stands at $3,650 for individuals and $7,300 for families.

 Save for Retirement

 You might also want to consider contributing to an individual retirement account (IRA).
-Individuals can contribute up to $6,000 a year to an IRA as of 2022, or up to $7,000 each year if you're age 50 or older, and this money isn't taxed until it is withdrawn upon retirement.
-Alternatively, you can deposit funds into a Roth IRA, which is taxed upon deposit but not upon withdrawal.
-Either way, IRAs can help reduce your federal tax payments.
+You can contribute up to $6,000 a year to an IRA as of 2022, or up to $7,000 each year if you're age 50 or older, and this money isn't taxed until it's withdrawn in retirement.
+You can also contribute funds to a Roth IRA, which is taxed when you deposit the money but not upon withdrawal.
+IRAs can help reduce your federal tax payments either way.

 You may even be able to contribute to your employer’s 401(k) plan, which has an annual limit of $19,500 in 2021, plus an additional $6,500 for individuals over 50 years old.
 This limit increases to $20,500 in 2022, although the extra $6,500 boost remains the same.

 Spread Out Your Payments

-Consider negotiating a staggered payment with your employer.
+Consider negotiating a staggered severance payment with your employer.
 Spreading a severance package out over two or more years can help ease the burden of having to pay a single large tax liability.
-Staggering payments also can lower your tax bracket and ultimate tax rate.

 Help Pay for Education

-Some severance-pay recipients choose to put the money into a 529 plan.
-These plans are tax-advantaged savings vehicles typically used by parents to save for their children’s education.
-While 529 plan rules vary by state, the earnings are typically not subject to federal and state income taxes (although the contributions are), and the funds can be used to cover the costs of kindergarten through higher education.
+Some recipients of severance pay choose to put the money into a 529 plan.
+These plans are tax-advantaged savings vehicles that are typically used by parents to save for their children’s educations.
+Rules for these plans vary by state, but the earnings aren't subject to federal and state income taxes (although the contributions are).
+The funds can be used to cover the costs of kindergarten through higher education.